Deferred Tax Liabilities Meaning

-- For example, a company which has earned net income for a specific year understands the fact that it has to pay corporate income taxes.
+- For example, a company that has earned net income for a specific year understands the fact that it has to pay corporate income taxes.
 Since the tax liability is applicable for the current year it must reflect an expense for the same time period.
 But in this scenario, the tax will not be paid until the next calendar year.
 To rectify this cash timing difference the company records the tax as the deferred tax liability.

 Effect of Tax Rate Changes

 - When the tax rate change DTL is adjusted to reflect the transition to the new rate, DTL values on the balance sheet must be changed as the new tax rate is the rate expected to be in force when he associated reversals occur.

 - An increase in the tax rate will increase both firms deferred tax liabilities and assets in its income tax expense.
 A decrease in the tax rate will decrease a firm’s DTA and its income tax expense.